-The large, and growing, "pipeline" of substantial arbitration awards being taken to U.S. courts for enforcement, as illustrated in the above examples, can be ascribed to various factors - both general (e.g., longterm global trading patterns, volatility in some energy markets) and specific (e.g., increasing use of investment treaty arbitration as a remedy against asset seizure).
-These cases are likely to remain a feature of the landscape for some years and will therefore continue to present challenges for litigants, financial institutions and courts alike, as award creditors will continue to seek to attach bank accounts, shareholdings and other assets through judicial proceedings in the United States.
+The large, and growing, "pipeline" of substantial arbitration awards being taken to U.S. courts for enforcement, as illustrated in the above examples, can be ascribed to various factors - both general (e.g., long-term global trading patterns, volatility in some energy markets) and specific (e.g., increasing use of investment treaty arbitration as a remedy against asset seizure).